-Shanequa attended Lincoln & Hofstra universities in pursuit of a bachelors degree.
-She has certificates from: Adelphi University, for Organizational and Community Leadership; Social Movement Technologies for Digital Organizing; University of Connecticut, for Workplace Empowerment Leadership & Skills; Rockwood Institute, for The Art of Leadership; and the National Association of Mothers' Centers, for Group Facilitation.
+Shanequa attended Lincoln & Hofstra universities in pursuit of a bachelor's degree.
+She has certificates from Adelphi University for Organizational and Community Leadership; Social Movement Technologies for Digital Organizing; the University of Connecticut for Workplace Empowerment Leadership & Skills; Rockwood Institute for The Art of Leadership; and the National Association of Mothers' Centers for Group Facilitation.

 Kathryn Abbatiellohas dedicated her life’s work to championing the needs of children with disabilities and their families.
 She received her B.S. in Elementary Education N-6 with a minor in Sociology and her M.S. in Early Childhood Special Education, Summa Cum Laude, from Adelphi University.
 Previously employed by the NYC Board of Education, Kathryn has spent the past 12 years working as an independent contractor within the NYS Early Intervention Program.
 As an Applied Behavior Analyst, she provides in home therapy to young children with Autism.
 In this capacity, she leads teams of related professionals in their mission of identifying and fulfilling the needs of the children and families they serve.
 In conjunction with local school districts, she also provides direct service to students and behavior consultation to classroom teachers, ensuring the successful inclusion of preschoolers with disabilities across a diverse array of early educational settings.

 In her personal life, Kathryn continues the work of educating and empowering families to advocate for themselves and their children, helping to connect them with community resources to support their needs.
 She is steadfastly committed to increasing diversity and equity in access to educational opportunities and healthcare, especially among the most marginalized.
 Within her own community, she has successfully lobbied for increased fairness and transparency in educational practices, resulting in the implementation of more comprehensive, formative assessments.